 A Newer Alternative to Traditional Treatment

 In addition to the traditional bridges, there are now Dental Implants.
 With this treatment, false teeth are anchored in place by small posts implanted into your jawbone.
 Not only do you avoid the need for having the adjacent teeth prepared, but your teeth are securely held in place.
 Additionally, Dental Implants provide a permanent solution.
+If you're looking for an implant-supported denture solution, we also offer All on 4.

 If you have suffered tooth loss, replacement is needed quickly.
 Call Advanced Dental Associates at (210) 714-5589 to schedule your appointment and discuss your options today.